delemottelab/KcsA_string_method_FES/README.md

 ------------
 ![](./reports/final_figures/plots/FES_LB-CHARMM.png)
+ The bacterial ion channel KcsA has become a useful model of complex K+-ion channels thanks to its single pore domain structure whose sequence shares many similarities with eukaryotic channels.
+Like many physiologically-relevant ion channels, KcsA inacti vates after prolonged exposure to stimuli (in this case, a lowered pH).
+The inactivation mechanism has been heavily investigated, using structural, functional and simulations methods, but the molecular basis underlying the energetics of the process remain s actively debated.
+In this work, we use the ``string method with swarms of trajectories'' enhanced sampling technique to characterize the free energy landscape lining the KcsA inactivation process.
+After channel opening following a pH drop, KcsA presents metastable open states leading to an inactivated state.
+The final inactivation step consists of a constriction of the selectivty filter and entry of three water molecules into binding sites behind each selectivity filter subunit.
+Based our simulations, w e propose a key role for residue L81 in opening a gateway for water molecules to enter their buried sites, rather than for Y82 which has previously been suggested to act as a lid.
+In addition, since we found the energetically favored inactivation mechanis m to be dependent on the force field, our results also address the importance of parameter choice for this type of mechanism.
+In particular, inactivation involves passing through the fully-open state only when using the AMBER force field.
+In contrast, usi ng CHARMM, selectivity filter constriction proceeds directly from the partially open state.
+Finally, our simulations suggest that removing the co-purifying lipids stabilizes the partially open states, rationalizing their importance for the proper inactiva tion of the channel.

-This project has a description given here by [Sergio Pérez-Conesa](https://www.linkedin.com/in/sperezconesa/).
-We are  members of the [Delemottelab](https://github.com/delemottelab) led by [prof. Lucie Delemotte](https://www.biophysics.se/index.php/members/lucie-delemotte/).
+This code was developed by [Sergio Pérez-Conesa](https://www.linkedin.com/in/sperezconesa/).
+I am a member of the [Delemottelab](https://github.com/delemottelab) led by [prof. Lucie Delemotte](https://www.biophysics.se/index.php/members/lucie-delemotte/).
 All the explanations can be found in the article and the rest of code and data [here](https://osf.io/snwbc/?view_only=1338fd9e92f941deb7452525c1e9fdfa)

 I am happy to connect and discuss this and other projects through [github](https://github.com/sperezconesa), [linkedin](https://www.linkedin.com/in/sperezconesa), [twitter](https://twitter.com/sperezconesa), [email](sperezconesa@gmail.com) etc.
 Feel free to suggest ways we could have improved this code.